mdawn/genericTCPrelay/README.md

 ## Example Scenario

 You wrote a program that, tragically, sits behind a firewall.
 You desperately want to expose your server!
 Fortunately we can use a TCP connection to bypass the firewall.

-**First:** Run the relay server and choose a port.
-Have your program connect on that same port.
-Your server will read the relay address through that connection.
+**First:** Run the relay server and choose a host port for it, such as `8080`.
+Initiate a connection to that host port.

-**Second:** The relay server provides a different port for your clients to use.
-Tell your clients to connect to the relay server on that port.
+**Second:** Once connected, the relay server graciously allows you to read and use a different port for your clients to use, such as `8081`.
+Tell your clients to connect to that port so the relay can host them as well.

-The relay server acts as an intermediary between our program's server and our desired clients - here we used telnet.
+**Second:** Now you and your client are both being hosted by the relay via TCP channel.
+It's party time.

 ## What would make it better

-- A script to reduce the annoyance of having to open 3 terminals
-- Stress testing, security audit, among other measures
+- Stress testing, security audit, graceful shutdown, scripts, etc.